aws-ia/terraform-aws-eks-blueprints/README.md

 15. [AWS Distro for OpenTelemetry Collector(AWS OTel Collector) ](https://github.com/aws-observability/aws-otel-collector)

 # Node Group Modules
-This module contains dedicated sub modules for creating [AWS Managed Node Groups](modules/aws-eks-managed-node-groups), [Self-managed Node groups](modules/aws-eks-self-managed-node-groups) and [Fargate profiles](modules/aws-eks-fargate-profiles).
+This module uses dedicated sub modules for creating [AWS Managed Node Groups](modules/aws-eks-managed-node-groups), [Self-managed Node groups](modules/aws-eks-self-managed-node-groups) and [Fargate profiles](modules/aws-eks-fargate-profiles).
 Mixed Node groups with Fargate profiles can be defined simply as a map variable in `<env>.tfvars`.
 This approach provides flexibility to add or remove managed/self-managed node groups/fargate profiles by just adding/removing map of values to the existing `<env>.tfvars`.
-This allows you to define unique node configuraton for each EKS Cluster in the same account.
-AWS auth config map handled by this module to ensure new node groups successfully joined with the Cluster.
+This allows you to define unique node configuration for each EKS Cluster in the same account.
+AWS auth config map handled by this module ensures new node groups successfully join with the EKS Cluster.
 Each Node Group can have dedicated IAM role, Security Group and Launch template to improve the security.

-Please refer to the `dev.tfvars` for full example.
+Please refer to the `dev.tfvars` for [full example](deploy/live/preprod/eu-west-1/application/dev/dev.tfvars).

 **Managed Node Groups Example**